 Reselling on Amazon FBA can be a lucrative side business or a way to meet spending requirements on credit cards.
 Selling on Amazon is all fun and games until you get a return.
-Returns are an inevitable pitfall of selling on Amazon, but not something that should deter you from pursing a business through Amazon FBA.
+Returns are an inevitable pitfall of selling on Amazon, but not something that should deter you from pursuing a business through Amazon FBA.
 While returns, for lack of a better word, suck, they’re something you’ve got to accept and move on from.
 Here’s what you need to know about returns when selling on Amazon FBA.

 Why Returns Suck

 Amazon FBA handles all storage, customer service, and shipping.
 For this service, you pay a pretty hefty fee.
 The worst part about returns is that Amazon only refunds you a part of what you’ve paid.
-For example, I paid $7.81 in FBA fees when I sold an item, but was only reimbursed $2.79 when the item was returned.
+For example, I paid $7.81 in FBA fees when I sold an item but was only reimbursed $2.79 when the item was returned.
 Even if you can resell the item, you will be losing a bit of your profit from FBA fees.
 If you can’t resell the item, then you’re also out the cost of the item.
 Sounds like a lose-lose, right?
 It can be frustrating because sometimes the reason for the return is beyond your control like Amazon delivered it late and the buyer no longer needed the item.

 The Return Process on Amazon

 If you’ve ever shopped on Amazon, you know how easy it is to complete the return process online.
 Sometimes Amazon doesn’t even make you send back the item!
-What you don’t think about when buying (and returning) on Amazon is that a majority of those products come from third party sellers.
+What you don’t think about when buying (and returning) on Amazon is that a majority of those products come from third-party sellers.
 Depending on the size of the business, one return can really eat up a share of the profits.